CosmWasm/wasmd/docs/delegator-guide-cli.md

 [**Install from source**](https://cosmos.network/docs/cosmos-hub/installation.html)

 ::: tip
-`gaiacli` is used from a terminal.
+`wasmcli` is used from a terminal.
 To open the terminal, follow these steps:
 - **Windows**: `Start` > `All Programs` > `Accessories` > `Command Prompt`
 - **MacOS**: `Finder` > `Applications` > `Utilities` > `Terminal`
 - **Linux**: `Ctrl` + `Alt` + `T`